ndaversa/hubot-jira-bot/README.md

 Lets you search for JIRA tickets, open them, transition them thru different states, comment on them, rank them up or down, start or stop watching them or change who is assigned to a ticket.
-Also, notifications for mentions and watched tickets.
+Also, notifications for assignments, mentions and watched tickets.

 ###Dependencies:
 - moment